-- Nearly 600,000 full-text records from peer-reviewed journals, reference books, periodicals and other sources
+- More than 635,000 full-text records from peer-reviewed journals, reference books, periodicals and other sources

-- Nearly 2,000 full-text reference books, encyclopedias and non-fiction books
+- More than 1,400 full-text reference books, encyclopedias and non-fiction books

-- Full-text content from more than 140 leading history journals
+- More than 140 full-text history journals and magazines

 - 83+ hours of historical video